At a Glance

 Offer Description

-The purpose of this position is to assist Durham University in developing research impact strategies to enhance societal benefits and support the development and submission of impact case studies, engagement measures, and narrative statements for the Research Excellence Framework (REF).
+The overall purpose of the position advertised is to assist the University in developing research impact to enhance the societal benefits of its research, and to support the development and submission of impact case studies, engagement measures, and narrative statements to the Research Excellence Framework (REF).

 #J-18808-Ljbffr